elileinkram/_feedstack_web/README.md

 The function takes in 3 classes as input.
 [Author](https://github.com/elijahleinkram/feed-samples/blob/master/classes/author.js), [Post](https://github.com/elijahleinkram/feed-samples/blob/master/classes/post.js) and [Reader](https://github.com/elijahleinkram/feed-samples/blob/master/classes/reader.js).
 And spits back a number as output.

-The number becomes the ranking of the post.
+That number becomes the ranking of the post.

 You can modify the function to show you posts that you want.
 The code must be written with the same boilerplate as [this](https://github.com/elijahleinkram/feed-samples/edit/master/ranking/computeRanking).
 Else, it will not work.